 But content could be of many different types:

 • Case studies

 • Lead magnets

-Emails: Emails are personalized, targeted communication that you can send to their audience periodically, to create engagement, to get your website seen.
+Emails: Emails are personalized, targeted communication that you can send to their audience periodically to create engagement, and to get your website seen.

 Of course, this is also not a comprehensive list.
 There could be many other types of content as well.

 How to create content marketing?

 Step 1: Create a digital content strategy specific to each buyer persona

 Step 2: Decide which kind of content would be most suitable for the different audiences

 Step 3: Create fresh, valuable, insightful content